ADEA Enid A. Neidle Scholar-in-Residence Program

 Purpose

-This scholar program honors Enid A. Neidle, former President of ADEA (1985-86).
-Under her leadership, ADEA adopted a policy focused on expanding opportunities to academic leadership within dental education.
+The ADEA Enid A. Neidle Scholar-in-Residence Program honors Enid A. Neidle, former President of ADEA (1985-86), whose leadership helped expand opportunities for academic leadership within dental education.

-The program offers a unique experience for an oral health educator to explore research that addresses key topics in academic dentistry, health professions or faculty development, with potential to inform institutional practices and shape the future of oral health education.
+The program provides oral health educators with an opportunity to pursue research that addresses key topics in academic dentistry, health professions education, or faculty development.
+Through this work, scholars contribute insights that help inform institutional practices and advance oral health education.

 Overview

-Each scholar is assigned a senior ADEA staff member(s) and is involved in a number of ADEA activities in addition to conducting their primary research project.
-The scholar's experience is intentionally designed to reflect the scholar’s academic interests and professional goals while addressing contemporary topics relevant to academic dentistry and health care.
-ADEA remains committed to providing a supportive and flexible environment that accommodates the scholar’s research agenda and visit schedule to Washington, DC.
+Each scholar is assigned a senior ADEA staff member(s) and participates in a range of activities in addition to conducting their primary research project.
+The experience is intentionally designed to reflect the scholar’s academic interests and professional goals while addressing contemporary topics relevant to academic dentistry and health care.

-- Networking opportunities through ADEA events and scheduled meetings with leaders in oral health, higher education, government and beyond;
+- Networking opportunities through ADEA events and meetings with leaders in oral health, higher education, government and related sectors;

-- Guidance during the writing and research process;
+- Guidance during the research and writing process;

-- Participating in special events and meetings for ADEA members and alumni of the ADEA Enid A. Neidle Scholar Program; and
+- Participation in special events and meetings with ADEA members and alumni of the ADEA Enid A. Neidle Scholar-in-Residence Program; and

 Outcomes